Zwerd/zwerd.github.io/_posts/2019-09-20-oscp_certificate.md

 **Figure 39** ssh connection opened up.

-**Summary:** Knowing how to operate a computer is very important in the Offensive world, it is important to know just a few areas, to know Linux and Windows, how network protocols work, how to build a website, how to connect from one app to another, and find a way to help us achieve what we want. .
-Most importantly, if there is something that we do not know how to do, we have tools to find it, such as searching Google, reading articles or guides on the same topic and connecting all the things we need, this is the logic of the world. -Offensive in my opinion, should be a little sophisticated, we will see this logic later, it requires us to be smart and think a few steps ahead to succeed in the intrusion testing mission.
+**Summary:** Knowing how to operate a computer is very important in the Offensive world, it is important to know many tech areas, like how Linux and Windows operate, how network protocols work, how to build a website, how to link direct from one app to another, and find a way to help us achieve what we want.
+Most importantly, if there is something that we do not know how to accomplish it, we have tools to find it, such as searching Google, reading articles or guides on the same topic and connecting all the things we need together, this is the logic of the Offensive world in my opinion, should be a little sophisticated, we will see this logic later, it requires us to be smart and think a few steps ahead to succeed in the penetration testing mission.

 ![sql-injection-044.png](/assets/images/sql-injection-044.png)
 **Figure 44** GAME OVER.

+# Chapter 2
-# Chapter 2 - Get comfortable with Linux
+# Get comfortable with Linux

 Because we are going to use a lot of Kali Linux it is a good idea to be with strong knowledge using this operating system.
 And there is nothing like getting to know the operating system as well as you know its command line.
 The Linux language used in the terminal is **bash** and there are many commands that can help us to do such and other manipulations in the system to get what we want.